 Our Digital Lives are Driving Innovation

-For better or worse, our lives are forever changed by digital technology.
-Digital technology is increasingly accessed and offered as a service from the cloud.
-Our lives and digital technology are coming together as cloud services become more a part of our natural lives.
+For better or worse, our lives have been forever changed by digital technology.
+Digital technology is increasingly accessed and offered as a service from the cloud and as a result it is becoming more integrated with our natural lives.

-Interacting with cloud services is now done in a human and natural way – through voice commands and visual recognition.
-Someday, in the not too distant future, as predicted by Futurist Ray Kurzweil [1], the way we think will be augmented by the cloud.
-Already today, services are personalized to our individual tastes by online data-intensive cloud services.
+Interacting with cloud services is now done in a human and natural way—through voice commands and visual recognition.
+In the not too distant future, as predicted by futurist Ray Kurzweil [1], the way we think will be augmented by the cloud.
+Already, services are personalized to our individual tastes by online data-intensive cloud services.
 We’ve come to expect instantaneous access to massive amounts of digital content by our very own voice commands.
-But how does all this work – in the backend – in the data center?
-How is it that massive amounts of data can be rendered into useful information within a timeframe that meets real-time human interaction delays?
+But how does all this work—in the backend—in the data center?
+How is it that huge quantities of data can be rendered into useful information within a timeframe that meets real-time human interaction delays?

-The requirement to integrate digital technology into our natural lives is driving innovation in the data center.
-This innovation is driving the need for new levels of performance, scale and reliability from the infrastructure.
+The requirement to integrate digital technology into our daily lives is inspiring innovation in the data center.
+This innovation is driving the need for new levels of performance, scale, and reliability from the infrastructure.
 Enormous quantities of computing cycles are rendering massive amounts of data into real-time information and action.
 The delivery of information and action from the cloud data center needs to be fast!
-As a consequence, the fabric within the data center needs to eliminate loss and deliver low latency and high throughput.
+Consequently, the fabric within the data center needs to eliminate loss and deliver low latency and high throughput.

 Trends in the Data Center

 Application and storage architectures within the data center are continuously evolving to address increasing demands for real-time, interactive digital technology.
-Currently, four critical data center use cases are stressing today’s data center network.
-These include large scale Online Data Intensive (OLDI) services such as automated recommendation systems for online shopping, social media and web search; High performance Deep Learning networks; modern telecommunication central office networks; and high speed distributed pools of Non-Volatile Memory Express (NVMe) storage.
+Currently, four critical data center use cases are stressing the data center network.
+These include large scale Online Data Intensive (OLDI) services such as automated recommendation systems for online shopping, social media and web search; High performance Deep Learning networks; modern telecommunication central office networks; and high-speed distributed pools of Non-Volatile Memory Express (NVMe) storage.

 Online Data Intensive (OLDI) Services